Soup-Sopas/minigames-app-ios/README.md

 #### Video Demo
 <https://youtu.be/YKkKlVeTldU>
 #### Description
 This app for IOS is only available for iPhones and it was created as a project for the CS50 Course.
-The app includes a Tic Tac Toe and Minesweeper
+The app includes a Tic Tac Toe and Minesweeper.

 #
 ### Title Screen